-This plan is intended for students who wish to pursue advanced literary study with the aim of teaching at a college or university.
 Since academic positions in English are difficult to come by, only students with exceptional abilities and with an exceptional work ethic should consider this plan.
 Owing to the nature of contemporary literary study, students who elect to pursue this plan are encouraged to consider a minor in history or philosophy.
 They should also consider courses in political science, economics, and psychology which emphasize a theoretical understanding of society or of the human mind.
 Finally, students pursuing this plan are strongly encouraged to consider the equivalent of two years of foreign language.
-All students pursuing this plan must take the Graduate Record Exam (GRE) in order to be eligible for graduation.
+All students planning to pursue graduate work should take the Graduate Record Exam (GRE).

-LAW SCHOOL PLAN
+LAW SCHOOL

 Reading, writing, and thinking are the skills essential to success in law school, and English hones all three.
 Not surprisingly, then, English is one of the three most common majors among pre-law students nationwide (after political science and alongside history).
-Students who elect to pursue a plan of study intended to prepare them for law school will work with a pre-law advisor as well as with an English advisor to select classes outside English that will help prepare them for the LSAT and first-year law classes.
+Students who elect to pursue a plan of study intended to prepare them for law school will work with a pre-law advisor as well as with an English advisor to select minors and other course work outside English that will help prepare them for the LSAT and first-year law classes.
 Such classes should include courses in philosophy that emphasize logical reasoning and courses in political science that emphasize legal research and writing.
 In addition, they may include classes that will provide a background for the particular field of law that most interests them (for example, tax law and estate planning, family law, environmental law, real estate law, to name only a few).
 Whenever possible, pre-law students should plan to pursue internships and other professional experiences beyond the campus.
-All students pursuing this plan must take the Law School Admissions Test (LSAT) in order to be eligible for graduation.
+All students planning to attend law school must take the Law School Admissions Test (LSAT).